Vince Anter – V is For Vino

 I’m rooting for Vince and V is For Vino and hope a network will pick them up.
 I’d love him to be the next Guy Fieri or Anthony Bourdain.
 But, as he’s grown older and married, this millennial has redefined success.
 “When I was younger, I wanted to be a rock star.
 Now, if I’m able to travel with my wife and do this show, that is success enough for me.
 Anything else is gravy.”

-Other stories you may enjoy – The Willamette Wine Area, The Defined Dish, and A Walking Food Tour in Nashville.
+Other stories you may enjoy – The Willamette Wine Area, The Defined Dish, A Walking Food Tour in Nashville, and an Alabama olive farm.